Terrestrial Invertebrate Surveys

 Why are terrestrial invertebrates surveyed?

-Terrestrial invertebrates can be highly specilaised to interesting or rare habitat types.
+Terrestrial invertebrates can be highly specialised to interesting or rare habitat types.
 Surveying for them allows us to identify the presence and quality of these habitats.

-Additioanlly, there are a great number of rare and protected invertebrates which have protections in their own right.
+Additionally, there are a great number of rare and protected invertebrates that have protections in their own right.

 2